Alex R. Fischer (2023)

 Alex R. Fischer is the president and CEO of the Columbus Partnership, a civic organization of Columbus, Ohio’s top business leaders that was formed in 2002 to improve the economic and cultural base of central Ohio.
 The partnership is helping to lead the Columbus 2020 economic development effort, which is a collaboration of regional economic development organizations, and is involved with education reform efforts with Columbus City Schools.
 The partnership’s members include 15 Fortune 1000 CEOs, as well as the leaders of the nation’s largest university and the world’s largest research and development organization.

-Mr. Fischer has been active on numerous for-profit boards and community organizations, including serving as the past chairman of the boards of Velocys, OmniViz and SunTrust Bank of East Tennessee.
+Mr. Fischer has been active on numerous for-profit boards and community organizations, including serving as the past chairman of the boards of Velocys, OmniViz and the SunTrust Bank of East Tennessee.
 He currently serves as chairman of Nationwide Children’s Hospital, which is ranked by U.S. News & World Report as one of the Best Children’s Hospitals in the country.
 It is one of the nation’s largest not-for-profit, freestanding pediatric health care networks, as well as home to one of the top 10 National Institutes of Health-funded, freestanding pediatric research facilities.
-Mr. Fischer is also chairman of Columbus 2020 and sits on the boards of Advanced Drainage Systems, Nationwide Children’s Hospital Championship and the Ohio State Innovation Foundation.
+Mr. Fischer also sits on the boards of Advanced Drainage Systems, Columbus 2020, Nationwide Children’s Hospital Championship and the Ohio State Innovation Foundation.

 Mr. Fischer was previously the director of technology transfer and economic development for UT-Battelle at the Oak Ridge National Laboratory (ORNL), where he oversaw tremendous growth in commercialization activities, the development of a new Science and Technology Park on the ORNL campus, the implementation of a technology-focused venture capital fund with local business leaders, and the launch of the successful Global Venture Challenge business plan competition.